champso1/CHmath/README.md

 # Mathematical Routines

-This will be populated with a list and brief description of the major mathematical routines that will be implemented.

 - `linspace(min, max, num)`: Generates a list of `num` linearly spaced points between `min` and `max`.
-The upper bound is not inclusive.
+Performs like the Python equivalent.
 - `logspace(min, max, num)`: Generates a list of `num` logarithmically points between `min` and `max`.
-The upper bound is not inclusive.
+Performs like the Python equivalent.

+# Utilities

+- `Table`: Generates a simple text-based table using an `std::vector` of column names and `std::vectors` containing the data points.
+Supports any type of data points, so long as the type is formattable via `std::format`.
+Floating-point types are specialized such that the precision is half of the available width of the column.
+- `Plotter`: Provides a basic interface to `gnuplot` with commands to set the title, x/y labels, and some other primitive settings.
+Obviously requires the `gnuplot` utility to be available on the command line.

 # Changelog